reswqa/flink/docs/content/docs/dev/datastream-v2/overview.md

 High-Level extensions are like short-cuts / sugars, without which users can probably still achieve the same behavior by working with the fundamental APIs, but would be a lot easier with the builtin supports.
-It includes common built-in functions(e.g. map, filter, reduce, etc. not provided for now), event timer service, window and join.
+It includes event timer service, window and join.

 More details can be found in:
 - [Time Processing # Event Timer Service]({{< ref "docs/dev/datastream-v2/time-processing/event_timer_service" >}}): Explanation of how to handle event time via extension.